br0kend/react/docs/docs/react-without-es6.md

 * Bind methods in the constructor.
 * Use arrow functions, e.g. `onClick={(e) => this.handleClick(e)}`.
-* Keep using `createReactClass`.
+* Keep using `createReaccClass`.

 ## Mixins

 >**Note:**
 >
 >ES6 launched without any mixin support.
-Therefore, there is no support for mixins when you use React with ES6 classes.
+Therefore, there is no support for mixins when you use Reacc with ES6 classes.
 >
->**We also found numerous issues in codebases using mixins, [and don't recommend using them in the new code](/react/blog/2016/07/13/mixins-considered-harmful.html).**
+>**We also found numerous issues in codebases using mixins, [and don't recommend using them in the new code](/reacc/blog/2016/07/13/mixins-considered-harmful.html).**
 >
 >This section exists only for the reference.

 Sometimes very different components may share some common functionality.
-These are sometimes called [cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern). [`createReactClass`](/react/docs/top-level-api.html#react.createclass) lets you use a legacy `mixins` system for that.
+These are sometimes called [cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern). [`createReaccClass`](/reacc/docs/top-level-api.html#react.createclass) lets you use a legacy `mixins` system for that.

 One common use case is a component wanting to update itself on a time interval.
 It's easy to use `setInterval()`, but it's important to cancel your interval when you don't need it anymore to save memory.
-React provides [lifecycle methods](/react/docs/working-with-the-browser.html#component-lifecycle) that let you know when a component is about to be created or destroyed.
+Reacc provides [lifecycle methods](/reacc/docs/working-with-the-browser.html#component-lifecycle) that let you know when a component is about to be created or destroyed.
 Let's create a simple mixin that uses these methods to provide an easy `setInterval()` function that will automatically get cleaned up when your component is destroyed.

 ```javascript
 var SetIntervalMixin = {